learn-co-curriculum/phase-4-controller-exception-handling/README.md

 In the current implementation of our `BirdsController`, we've defined actions to handle all five RESTful routes plus one additional custom route.
 You'll notice there is some common behavior between a lot of the methods.
-For all the routes that a route parameter (`/birds/:id`), we're using the ID in the params hash to look up a bird; if the bird is found, we're performing some action with it, and if not, we're sending an error message back.
+For all the routes that include a route parameter (`/birds/:id`), we're using the ID in the params hash to look up a bird; if the bird is found, we're performing some action with it, and if not, we're sending an error message back.

 For example, have a look at the `show` and `update` actions: